farant/catholic-3rd-millennium/README.md

 1.1.2.1.
 No, the system incorporates (i.e. responds to and affects in varying degrees)
          every element of the geographic region in which the system is operational 1.1.3.
 What is a system?
 1.1.3.1.
-A system is a complex group of interacting parts that is directed towards
+A system is a complex group of interacting parts that as a whole is directed
-         specific purposes.
+         towards specific purposes.

 2. Are all human systems categorizable as governments?
 2.1.
 No, there are many human systems that are not governments.